rackerlabs/technical-blog/_posts/2019-04-18-parse-xml-in-pl-sql.md

         </FINotification>
     </UANotification>

-### First approach:  Load the XML file into an XML table and then parse it.
+### First approach:  Load the XML file into an XML table and then parse it

 First, create a table in Oracle that includes a column with data type **XMLTYPE**.